Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection: Abstract

 \section{Abstract}

-Recent results of machine learning for automatic vulnerability detection have been very promising indeed: Given only the source code of a function $f$, models trained by machine learning techniques can decide if $f$ contains a security flaw with up to 70\% accuracy.
+Recent results of machine learning for automatic vulnerability detection (ML4VD) have been very promising.
+Given only the source code of a function $f$, ML4VD techniques can decide if $f$ contains a security flaw with up to 70\% accuracy.
+However, as evident in our own experiments, the same top-performing models are unable to distinguish between functions that contain a vulnerability and functions where the vulnerability is patched.
+So, how can we explain this contradiction and how can we improve the way we evaluate ML4VD techniques to get a better picture of their actual capabilities?

-But how do we know that these results are general and not specific to the datasets?
-To study this question, researchers proposed to \emph{amplify} the testing set by injecting semantic preserving changes and found that the model's accuracy significantly drops.
-In other words, the model uses \emph{some} unrelated features during classification.
-In order to increase the robustness of the model, researchers proposed to train on amplified training data, and indeed model accuracy increased to previous levels.
+In this paper, we identify overfitting to unrelated features and out-of-distribution generalization as two problems, which are not captured by the traditional approach of evaluating ML4VD techniques.
+As a remedy, we propose a novel benchmarking methodology to help researchers better evaluate the true capabilities and limits of ML4VD techniques.
+Specifically, we propose (i)~to augment the training and validation dataset according to our cross-validation algorithm, where a semantic preserving transformation is applied during the augmentation of either the training set or the testing set, and (ii)~to augment the testing set with code snippets where the vulnerabilities are patched.

-In this paper, we replicate and continue this investigation, and provide an actionable model benchmarking methodology to help researchers better evaluate advances in machine learning for vulnerability detection.
-Specifically, we propose (i)~a cross validation algorithm, where a semantic preserving transformation is applied during the amplification of either the training set or the testing set, and (ii)~the amplification of the testing set with code snippets where the vulnerabilities are fixed.
-Using 11 transformations, 3 ML techniques, and 2 datasets, we find that the improved robustness only applies to the specific transformations used during training data amplification.
-In other words, the robustified models still rely on unrelated features for predicting the vulnerabilities in the testing data.
-Additionally, we find that the trained models are unable to generalize to the modified setting which requires to distinguish vulnerable functions from their patches.
+Using six ML4VD techniques and two datasets, we find (a) that state-of-the-art models severely overfit to unrelated features for predicting the vulnerabilities in the testing data, (b) that the performance gained by data augmentation does not generalize beyond the specific augmentations applied during training, and (c) that state-of-the-art ML4VD techniques are unable to distinguish vulnerable functions from their patches.